DjangoGirls/organizer-manual/website/README.md

 ![](images/3.png)

-To add a sponsors, go at the bottom of this page and look if your sponsor isn't already in the list.
+To add a sponsors, go at the bottom of this page and look if your sponsor isn't already in the drop down menu.
 If it's the case, select it and click on `Add another Eventpagecontent-Sponsor Relationship`.
-If your sponsor isn't in the list, click on the `plus` button.
-A new window will open:
+If your sponsor isn't in the menu, click on the `plus` button and a new window will open:

 ![](images/5.png)